dherault/serverless-offline/README.md

 --dockerHostServicePath     Defines service path which is used by SLS running inside Docker container --dockerNetwork             The network that the Docker container will connect to --dockerReadOnly            Marks if the docker code layer should be read only.
+Default: true --dockerImagePull           Pull the runtime image on invocation.
+Default: true --dockerLambdaStayOpen      Enable or disable the DOCKER_LAMBDA_STAY_OPEN flag.
+Default: true --dockerLambdaWatch         Enable or disable the DOCKER_LAMBDA_WATCH flag.
+Default: true dockerRuntimeDebug          If supported by runtime, enable the debugger.
+Default: false dockerExposePorts           Space separated list of additional ports to expose, e.g. `5985:5985 8080`.
+See the docker `-p` argument for syntax.
+Default: none
-Default: true --enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
+--enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false --host                  -o  Host name to listen on.
 Default: localhost